EldarZulic03/NTP-Twitter-Collection-Sys/README.md

 # NTP-Twitter-Webscraper
 Webscraper built for the Norther Tornadoes Project

-The Twitter webscraper built using python, twitter API v2 and the tweepy library
+The Twitter webscraper was built using python, twitter API v2 and the tweepy library

 Extracts relevant information from tweets searching by keyword.
 This info (the username of the tweeter, caption and tweet id) is then stored in an excel file that is created by the program and named by the user